 - Fill up your bottle whenever you pass a water dispenser and remember to take a sip.

-- Take a bottle of water with you to the gym or pack in a backpack when you go jogging, walking, or hiking.
+- Take a bottle of water with you to the gym or pack it in a backpack when you go jogging, walking, or hiking.

 - If water doesn’t taste good to you, broaden your diet.
-Try to make foods with a high content water part of your everyday diet.
+Try to make foods with a high content of water part of your everyday diet.
 Many fruits and vegetables are almost 100% water by weight, like watermelon and green vegetables which can keep you hydrated throughout the day.